Call Forward by Call Type (Hunting Option)

 LHK is 1 (The system will hunt until the first appearance of a DN, feature key or LHK.
 If LHK is 0, there will be no hunting)

-Using hyper-terminal, print the TNB of the set in question: in the keys section, check MARP is shown next to key 00.
+- Using a TTY, print the TNB of the set in question: in the keys section, check MARP is shown next to key 00.

-To do this in MAT or Optivity, double click the KEY 00 button, and check that MARP is "yes".
+- In MAT or Optivity, double click the KEY 00 button, and check that MARP is "yes",

-MARP on TN showns you the TN of the set that currently 'owns' this number (and thus controls the call forwarding features).
-This will always default to the lowest physical TN unless you manually change it.
+MARP on TN showns the TN of the set which currently 'owns' this DN (and thus controls the call forwarding status).

 SCH5524 DN X..X NEW MARP L S C U